-We: Tabor Electronics Ltd. 9 Hatasia Street, Tel Hanan ISRAEL 3688809 declare, that the 1.25GS/s and 2.3GS/s Arbitrary Waveform Generators complies with the requirements of the Electro Magnetic Compatibility 2004/108/EC, class A and the Low Voltage Directive 2006/95/EC.
+We: Tabor Electronics Ltd. 9 Hatasia Street, Tel Hanan ISRAEL 3688809 declare, that the 1.25GS/s and 2.3GS/s Arbitrary Waveform Generators complies with the requirements of the Electro Magnetic Compatibility 2004/108/EC, class A and the Low Voltage Directive 2006/95/EC, according to testing performed at HERMON LABRATORIES.
 Compliance was demonstrated to the following specifications as listed in the official Journal of the European Communities: